yskuchi/TrackQualityQuantification_TMVA/README.md

 2. Train models, evaluate the performance, tune hyper-parameters, and select a model with `TrackQualityQuantificationClassifier.cpp` or `TrackQualityQuantificationCrossValidation.cpp`.
-3. Apply the model to data
+3. Apply the model to data.
+An example is `TrackQualityQuantificationApplication.cpp`.

 ```console
 $ cd $MEG2SYS/analyzer